 Can You Pay Taxes with a Credit Card?

-Key points about: Paying your taxes with a credit card
+Key points about: paying your taxes with a credit card

 -

-It is possible to pay your taxes with a credit card, but there are risks as well as benefits associated with this.
+It's possible to pay your taxes with a credit card, but there are risks as well as benefits associated with this.

 -